• Skip to main content

 Now you can enjoy watching and waiting while they start to sprout.
 Their little tails should start to appear over the next day or two.

-Rinse and drain them 2-3 times per day with cold water during this period.
+Rinse and drain your sprouting chickpeas 2-3 times per day with cold water during this period.
 Please be sure to drain them thoroughly.
 I do this in the morning and evening.

 If it's hot weather, I'll rinse and drain them for a third or fourth time during the day to keep them all fresh and clean.